AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md

 * Shows components that are not yet approved

-* Allows you to update component descriptions directly in Analysis Workspace (rather than in the Report Suite)
+* Allows you to update component descriptions directly in Analysis Workspace (any updates are reflected in the Report Suite)

+  Similarly, any updates you make to component descriptions in the Report Suite are reflected in Analysis Workspace.

-  For more information about adding component descriptions, see the section, "Add descriptions to components in Analysis Workspace" in [Dimensions overview](/help/components/dimensions/overview.md) or in [Metrics overview](/help/components/metrics/overview.md).
+  For more information about adding component descriptions in either Analysis Workspace or in a Report Suite, see [Add component descriptions](/help/analyze/analysis-workspace/components/data-dictionary/add-component-descriptions.md).